rotheconrad/F100_Prok_Recombination/README.md

 #### Option 02: Simulated Neutral model

-*This model comes from [SpecSim](link-to-spec-sim-github) introducing random single point mutations across genes to fit a gamma distribution of RBMs along an ANI gradient from 95%-100% ANI with a step size of 0.01 ANI and 10 genomes per step.
+*This model comes from [Population-Genome-Simulator](https://github.com/rotheconrad/Population-Genome-Simulator) which simulates a population of genomes by introducing random single point mutations across genes to fit a gamma distribution of RBMs along an ANI gradient from 95%-100% ANI with a step size of 0.01 ANI and 10 genomes per step.
 Replace ${my_species_simulated_model} with a  file name prefix of your choosing.
-I plan to make a github for this code and users can generate their own sets of simulated genomes by tweaking various parameters.
+Users can generate their own sets of simulated genomes by tweaking various parameters.
 Then follow Option 03 for building a custom model.*

 ```bash
 # Uncompress the Simulated_Neutral_Model_Data.tsv.zip file